rapidrecast/www.rapidrecast.io/content/blog/2025.02.06-tower-patterns/index.md

 This pattern is very similar to the I/O Pattern, but instead of using a Read and Write pair, you use a Receiver and Sender pair.
 The most common case is when you have known types (deserialized requests or responses) and need to translate them.

+{{< image/img-dark-light alt="bla"
+light="graphics/blog/20250206-tower-patterns/Rust-Tower-Channel-Pattern.svg"
+dark="graphics/blog/20250206-tower-patterns/Rust-Tower-Channel-Pattern-dark.svg"
+>}}

+We can see that the diagram is practically identical to the I/O Pattern before.
+This would have the inverse application though.

+When a Receiver and Sender pair are received, we can interpret them as commands and serialise to a protocol, like a client would.

+When we are forwarding a Receiver and Sender pair, we are effectively filling the role of the translator, much like a server would.

 [Implementation of Channel Pattern](https://github.com/rapidrecast/blog-post-snippets/blob/dfe575568266f56da6dc39d0a26c84869efd0a5b/blog-20250206-tower-patterns/src/pattern_chan.rs#L19-L82)
 ```rust
 impl<InnerService, InputType, OutputType> Service<(Receiver<InputType>, Sender<InputType>)> for ChannelPatternService<InnerService, OutputType>